exercism/problem-specifications/STYLE-GUIDE.md

 In any place that mathematical terms are used they should be explained or substituted out for terms that require less domain knowledge.

 Examples:
-- Rather than using "natural numbers", we should use "positive integers" or "zero and positive integers".
+- Rather than using "natural numbers", we should use "positive whole numbers".
 - If we want to use the phrase "rational numbers", it must be explained in the introduction to the exercise.
 - Rather than using the word range (which can have different meanings in different contexts) use "greater than x and less than y".